e-c-k-e-r/vall-e/README.md

 #### Backend Architectures

 As the core of VALL-E makes use of a language model, various LLM architectures can be supported and slotted in.
-Currently supported:
+Currently supported LLm architectures:

 * `llama`: using HF transformer's LLaMa implementation for its attention-based transformer, boasting RoPE and other improvements.
 * `mixtral`: using HF transformer's Mixtral implementation for its attention-based transformer, also utilizing its MoE implementation.